smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 | 1001         |

 - The expected output would be Candidate ID 1001, as this candidate has all the necessary skills for the space mission.
-- Candidate ID 2002 and 3003 would not be in the output as they have some but not all the required skills.
+- Candidate IDs 2002 and 3003 would not be in the output as they have some but not all the required skills.
 - Candidate ID 4004 has none of the needed requirements.

 [🔙 Back to Table of Contents](#table-of-contents)